landonb/dubs-vim/README-USING.rst

 About This Plugin
 =================

-This plugin senses a file's whitespace style and sets Vim accordingly.
+This plugin senses a file's whitespace style and sets up Vim accordingly.

-..
-FIXME/2021-08-16 02:05: Shouldn't you mention the modeline feature, too?
-                           And what about Vim's built-in `modeline` option?

-Note: The check is very basic: the script uses grep to count the number of lines that start with spaces versus those that start with tabs.
+- The check is very basic: the script uses grep to count the number of lines that start with spaces versus those that start with tabs.
 The script does not attempt to discern how many spaces per tab are used when space-indenting, nor how many spaces-per-tab are assumed when tab-indenting.

-This plugin makes it easy to switch between common whitespace styles: type ``\e`` to cycle through a number of preset styles.
+This plugin also adds a command makes it easy to switch between common whitespace styles: type ``\e`` to cycle through a number of preset styles.

+- There are three styles it'll cycle between:

+  - *Tab and auto-indent using 2 spaces per tab*;

+  - *Tab and auto-indent using a 4-character-wide tab*; and

+  - *Tab and auto-indent using a 2-character-wide tab*.

+- Note that the author long ago settled on using 2 spaces per tab, i.e., ``expandtab``, ``shitfwidth=2``, and ``tabstop=2``.

+You can also cycle between common long-line styles, which will either automatically wrap long lines as you type, and/or show a different color in columns on the right, so you can manually wrap as you see fit.
-You can also cycle between common long-line styles: type ``\r`` to cycle through a number of preset styles.
+Simply type ``\r`` to cycle through a number of preset styles.

-Some styles simply highlight long lines, while other styles use ``textwidth`` to forcefully wrap a long line as it's being typed.
+- There are three long-ling styles it'll cycle between:

+  - ``textwidth=0 colorcolumn=``

+  - ``textwidth=0 colorcolumn=77,78,79``

+  - ``textwidth=79 colorcolumn=77,78,79``

+- Note that the author prefers a *colorcolumn* without *textwidth* enforcement.

-The plugin prevents itself from running on special buffers, like the Quickfix and Location lists.
+Note that this plugin prevents itself from running on special buffers, such as within the Quickfix buffer.

-Hint: When you first open a Vim *help* file, it'll be displayed specially, like all help files.
-To edit it, just type ``set ft=text`` and start editing.
-To reset the style back to help, type ``\E`` and the modeline will be re-read (caveat: most help files use modelines, but not all of them).
+Hint: When you first open a Vim *help* file (``ft=help``), it'll be formatted specially.
+But if you want to edit it, you can type ``set ft=text``, and then it'll be formatted like a normal text file.

+- To reset the style back to a help file, type ``\E``, and the modeline will be re-read, and the file will reappear as a help file.
+  (Note that most of the core Vim help files have a modeline at the bottom of the file, which specifies ``ft=help``.)
+You can also use Vim's built-in ``:e`` command to re-read an open buffer and reset its editing settings.

 Installation
 ============